mathewlowry/myhub-gpt/Five days in Vancouver.md

 *Also related*: Alex Garcia-Joyner's [presentation](https://atmosphereconf.org/event/ats26-viewsift) (above) of [Viewsift](https://viewsift.com/), an evidence-based social platform designed to foster understanding and reduce hostility on controversial topics, interoperating with other [#atscience](https://bsky.app/hashtag/atscience) apps ([more shots here](https://bsky.app/profile/mathewlowry.eurosky.social/post/3mi2syqsdj22o)).
 ## Community and permissioned data

-**The above three topics all point towards the development of community in the Atmosphere**.
+**The above three topics all point towards powerful communities emerging in the Atmosphere over the next few years**.

-It was no surprise to see **permissioned data** - which allows a group to share content without publishing it to the world - the subject of much conversation throughout the event.
+It was no surprise to see *permissioned data* - which allows a group to share content without publishing it to the world - the subject of much conversation throughout the event.
 BlueSky Social had already indicated this would be a major theme of their work in 2026, but they are far from alone in developing solutions.

-The two workshops I managed to attend were [Who owns the group chat?
+The two relevant workshops I managed to attend were [Who owns the group chat?
 Building collaborative spaces on ATProto](https://atmosphereconf.org/event/obaP26x) and [Community privacy in a decentralized network](https://atmosphereconf.org/event/q4qlVLY), although I greatly regretted missing [Rewilding the internet with ATProto](https://atmosphereconf.org/event/PdNOkAP), run by one of the leaders of [Habitat](https://habitat.network/), another advanced player in this space.

 I'm not a developer, so it's almost impossible for me to evaluate which of the approaches being developed are better.
 I suspect there's no simple answer, with different approaches being more or less suitable for different sorts of communities.
 I did express the fear that we would end up with several competing methodologies, and that the appearance of something analogous to [standard.site](https://standard.site/) (developed by multiple players in the long-form publishing space) could be useful.
 But with the in-built interoperability inherent to the Atmosphere, I was told that this is probably unnecessary.

 Given my focus on online communities for almost 25 years, you can expect to see more on this from me this year.
 ## Science is cool now

 Making the Friday [ATScience Day](https://atscience.leaflet.pub/3mfz526irfs2y) was a smart move.
-Throughout the main conference over the following two days, people frequently referenced the extraordinary range of innovations demo'd during ATScience to help the scientific world exploit the possibilities of the Atmosphere, from the aforementioned Semble to [Lea, a Social App for Researchers](https://atmosphereconf.org/event/ats26-lea) and [Chive, a decentralized preprint service](https://atmosphereconf.org/event/ats26-chive).
+Throughout the main conference over the following two days, people frequently referenced the extraordinary range of ATScience innovations demo'd to help the scientific world exploit the possibilities of the Atmosphere, from the aforementioned Semble to [Lea, a Social App for Researchers](https://atmosphereconf.org/event/ats26-lea) and [Chive, a decentralized preprint service](https://atmosphereconf.org/event/ats26-chive).

 For me the most eye-opening presentation, however, was the [Towards Modular Open Science](https://atmosphereconf.org/event/ats26-keynote) keynote, which focused more on the *content* that should find its way onto the Atmosphere, and how the ATProtocol could make science more productive.